zhengn95/Project3_worldHappiness/README.md

   - `Geocoder.ipynb`: Using Geocoder (Python Library) to create a new CSV file called `world-happiness-report-2021-with-coordinates.csv` with longitude and latitude columns for each country.
 Please see the [geopy documentation](https://geopy.readthedocs.io/en/stable/#installation) for more information.
   - `Happinessproject.ipynb`: Python code with analysis and visualizations
 - `WorldHappiness.sql`: Creating a database for `world-happiness-report-2021-with-coordinates.csv` in Postgre
-- Interactive website using JavaScript comparing happiness scores of each country (check out this [link](https://zhengn95.github.io/Project3_worldHappiness/) or see GitHub pages to deploy our site):
+- Interactive website using JavaScript, HTML, and CSS comparing happiness scores of each country (check out this [link](https://zhengn95.github.io/Project3_worldHappiness/) or see GitHub pages to deploy our site):
   - Static (folder)
-    - `script.js`
+    - `script.js`: code using leaflet and d3 to add interactivity to our data and visualize our maps on our webpage
-    - `style.css`
+    - `style.css`: code used to style our webpage
-  - `index.html`
+  - `index.html`: code to create the basic structure of our webpage
 - Happiness Study Presentation PPT as a pdf on Github.
 Follow this [link](https://docs.google.com/presentation/d/1KXJUVdq0RAqzErKtP3b66RQ1zYB2AKOv/edit#slide=id.g2c42af9c4c2_3_0) to view our PowerPoint in Google Slides.
+This powerpoint explains our visualization of world happiness in 2021 in a story-like format.

 ### Conclusion
 Concluding the various analyses of happiness data generally suggests that happiness is a multi-faceted outcome influenced by several factors, rather than a single dominant cause.
 If we were to extrapolate from the datasets and charts provided, we could consider the following factors as significant contributors to happiness: